yapsterapp/clj-nats-async/README.md

 # clj-nats-async

-an async clojure NATS client, wrapping java-nats
+an async clojure NATS client, wrapping jnats

 creates Manifold streams on a NATS subject for :